AGRamirezz/Computer-Vision-for-Music-EEG/Code/readme.md

-Whitepaper is under review at ICASSP 2022.
-Full code will be released after review.
+This is example code demonstrating how certain analyses from the study could be implemented.